anshuldante/ai-ds-ml-Theory/data-science-foundations-fundamentals-6/readme.md

     * Assign the new case to a category
   * Algorithms:
     * K-Means: assign case to the closest of k centroids.
-    * KNN: use the most common category of the k closest neighbours of the new case.
+    * KNN: use the most common category of the k closest neighbors of the new case.
   * Types:
     * Binary: yes/no
     * Multiple categories: pics, emails etc.
-    * Distance measures: euclidian distance etc.
+    * Distance measures: Euclidean distance etc.
-    * Compare it to one or more central or centriod Points
+    * Compare it to one or more central or centroid Points
     * Confidence level
-  * Correctness of the algo:
+  * Correctness of the algorithm:
     * Total accuracy: generic accuracy, may not always work too well
     * Sensitivity: the true positivity test: if some data is supposed to be in a category, what's the likely-hood of it getting classified in the correct category.
-    * Specificity: true negative tests: Cases should only be categorised if they actually belong.
+    * Specificity: true negative tests: Cases should only be categorized if they actually belong.

-* **Baye's Theorem:** combine data based on Sensitivity, Specificity and base rates.
+* **Bayes Theorem:** combine data based on Sensitivity, Specificity and base rates.

 * **Anomalies:**
   * Fraud detection